30-Year-Old Safety – New Orleans Saints

 Jamarca Sanford Contract Information:

-Re-signed with the Saints for one year in March of 2015.
+Re-signed with the Saints in March of 2016, agreeing to a one-year deal.

 To instantly reveal our fantasy analysis of every player – including Jamarca Sanford – simply subscribe now.